KenKundert/quantiphy/doc/user.rst

     Raised when the value is either not an instance of :class:`quantiphy.Quantity` or a string that can be converted to a quantity.

+:class:`quantiphy.IncompatiblePreferences`:
+    Subclass of :class:`quantiphy.QuantiPhyError` and *ValueError*.
+Used by :class:`quantiphy.Quantity` constructor.

+    Raised when comma and radix preference is the same.

 :class:`quantiphy.IncompatibleUnits`:
     Subclass of :class:`quantiphy.QuantiPhyError` and *TypeError*.
 Used by :meth:`quantiphy.Quantity.add()`.